Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 Where components are:
 - `VideoPlayer` - existing app that the company already has in production.
-- `tracking.watching.position.avro` - new Kafka Topic to process Events of watching position change.
+- `tracking.watching.position.avro` - new Kafka Topic with Events of watching position change.
-   May have `user_id` as Event key.
+   May have `user_id` as Event key, `
 - `VideoPositionTracker` - new Java Microservice that plays role of Kafka Producer: when User is watching Video, `VideoPositionTrasker` receives Events of watching position change from `VideoPlayer` service and writes it to `tracking.watching.position.avro`
 - `VideoResumer` - new Java Microservice that plays role of Kafka Consumer: